-- HAZARDOUS AND NUCLEAR WASTE DISPOSAL 1 credit 134 Disposition of hazardous waste in secured landfill site.
-Geological factors that determine the selection of low level and high level radioactive waste. - 135 GEOLOGY OF ENERGY RESOURCES 1 credit Topics include the origin of hydrocarbon and coal deposits, methods of petroleum exploration, global distribution of hydrocarbon resources. - EARTH'S ATMOSPHERE AND WEATHER 137 Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather, Ohio weather. - 138 PLANETARY GEOLOGY Solar system characteristics and formation; structure, composition and geology of terrestrial and Jovian planets and their satellites; comets, asteroids, meteorites and their relationship to earth. - ROCKY MOUNTAIN NATIONAL PARKS 140 Badlands, Yellowstone, Grand Canyon and other Rocky Mountain national parks will be used to illustrate basic principles of geology. - INTRODUCTION TO THE OCEANS Provides a basic introduction to the oceans.
-Topics include formation of the oceans, ocean circulation, waves and tides, marine animals, marine communities, and climate change. - 200 ENVIRONMENTAL GEOLOGY 3 credits Analysis of geologic aspects of the human environment with emphasis on geologic hazards and environmental impact of society's demand for water, minerals, and energy. - EXERCISES IN ENVIRONMENTAL GEOLOGY I 201 1 credit Prerequisite or corequisite: 3370:200.
-Recognition, evaluation of environmental problems related to geology through field, laboratory exercises and demonstrations that apply concepts from 200. - 203 EXERCISES IN ENVIRONMENTAL GEOLOGY II Recognition and evaluation of environmental problems related to geology.
+- 134 HAZARDOUS AND NUCLEAR WASTE DISPOSAL 1 credit Disposition of hazardous waste in secured landfill site.
+Geological factors that determine the selection of low level and high level radioactive waste. - 135 GEOLOGY OF ENERGY RESOURCES 1 credit Topics include the origin of hydrocarbon and coal deposits, methods of petroleum exploration, global distribution of hydrocarbon resources. - 137 EARTH'S ATMOSPHERE AND WEATHER 1 credit Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather, Ohio weather. - 138 PLANETARY GEOLOGY 1 credit Solar system characteristics and formation; structure, composition and geology of terrestrial and Jovian planets and their satellites; comets, asteroids, meteorites and their relationship to earth. - 140 ROCKY MOUNTAIN NATIONAL PARKS 1 credit Badlands, Yellowstone, Grand Canyon and other Rocky Mountain national parks will be used to illustrate basic principles of geology. - 171 INTRODUCTION TO THE OCEANS 3 credits Provides a basic introduction to the oceans.
+Topics include formation of the oceans, ocean circulation, waves and tides, marine animals, marine communities, and climate change. - 200 ENVIRONMENTAL GEOLOGY 3 credits Analysis of geologic aspects of the human environment with emphasis on geologic hazards and environmental impact of society's demand for water, minerals, and energy. - 201 EXERCISES IN ENVIRONMENTAL GEOLOGY I 1 credit Prerequisite or corequisite: 3370:200.
+Recognition, evaluation of environmental problems related to geology through field, laboratory exercises and demonstrations that apply concepts from 200. - 203 EXERCISES IN ENVIRONMENTAL GEOLOGY II 1 credit Recognition and evaluation of environmental problems related to geology.
 Continuation of 3370:201.

+HISTORY 3400:
-210 HUMANITIES IN THE WESTERN TRADITION I:

-ANTIQUITY TO THE RENAISSANCE Prerequisite: 32 credit hours completed; 3300:112.
-Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the ancient Greeks through the Renaissance.

-HUMANITIES IN THE WESTERN TRADITION II: 211

-REFORMATION TO THE PRESENT Prerequisite: 3400:210.
-Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the Protestant Reformation to the present.

-- UNITED STATES HISTORY TO 1877 4 credits 250 Historical survey from the Age of Discovery and North American colonization through the creation of the United States to the Civil War and Reconstruction. - UNITED STATES HISTORY SINCE 1877 4 credits 251 Survey of United States history from the end of Federal Reconstruction to the present.
+- 210 HUMANITIES IN THE WESTERN TRADITION I: ANTIQUITY TO THE RENAISSANCE 4 credits Prerequisite: 32 credit hours completed; 3300:112.
+Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the ancient Greeks through the Renaissance. - 211 HUMANITIES IN THE WESTERN TRADITION II: REFORMATION TO THE PRESENT 3 credits Prerequisite: 3400:210.
+Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the Protestant Reformation to the present. - 250 UNITED STATES HISTORY TO 1877 4 credits Historical survey from the Age of Discovery and North American colonization through the creation of the United States to the Civil War and Reconstruction. - 251 UNITED STATES HISTORY SINCE 1877 4 credits Survey of United States history from the end of Federal Reconstruction to the present.